Generate a new anvi'o contigs database.

 Requires or uses

-Make sure the input file file matches to requirements of contigs-fasta.
+Make sure the input file matches the requirements of a contigs-fasta.
 If you are planning to use the resulting contigs-db with anvi-profile, it is essential that you convert your fasta file to a properly formatted contigs-fasta before you perform the read recruitment.

 When run on a contigs-fasta this program will,